korzio/djv/README.md

 ### removeSchema(name)

-removes a schema or the whole structure from djv environment
+removes a schema or the whole structure from djvi environment

 ```
 env.removeSchema('test');